 Note: If you need the instructions for baking in an oven, see further down in this post.

-- We start by pressure cooking the oranges and then setting aside to cool
+- We start by cooking the oranges on high pressure for 10 minutes and then setting aside to cool*

-- Once cooled, chop in half - remove the seeds and the pedicel/stem ends.
+- Once cooled, slice the oranges - remove the seeds (they may be very small) and the pedicel/stem ends.
 Then place in the food processor or blender until the peel is in very small pieces.
 Check again for seeds and large segment walls to discard.

 - Next, add the dry ingredients, blend again and then add the eggs before blending until smooth.